OldManUmby/DND.SRD.Wiki/pages/12.spellcasting/default.md

 A wave of healing energy washes out from a point of your choice within range.
 Choose up to six creatures in a 30-foot-radius sphere centered on that point.
 Each target regains hit points equal to 3d8 + your spellcasting ability modifier.
 This spell has no effect on undead or constructs.

-**_At Higher Levels._** When you cast this spell using a spell slot of 6th level or higher, the healing increases by 1d8 for each slot level above 5th.
+**_At Higher Levels_**.
+When you cast this spell using a spell slot of 6th level or higher, the healing increases by 1d8 for each slot level above 5th.

 ##### Mass Heal